arnoldrobbins/qed-archive/usenix-80-caltech/README.md

 out the existence of the _Qed_ files in the `boulder/caltech/q` directory, apparently overlooking the fact that the parent directory is the top-level of a complete _Qed_ distribution.
-Until now, the files in this part of the `qed-archive` were simply the contents of `./q`.
+Previously, the files in this part of the `qed-archive` were simply the contents of `./q`.

 Highlights